tomwhite/covid-19-uk-data/README.md

 ## News

 * 21 April 2020.
 The PHA NI dashboard was [suspended](https://twitter.com/healthdpt/status/1252624119335706625) since it was reporting incorrect data.
+Test and total confirmed case numbers are being announced on Twitter by [@healthdpt](https://twitter.com/healthdpt).
+Area breakdowns are no longer being provided.
 * 21 April 2020.
 The [PHW dashboard][PHW-dashboard] now has a link to download the data in XLSX format.
 The URL is dynamically generated however, so it's still not easy to automate the download.
 * 20 April 2020.
 The [PHE dashboard][PHE-dashboard] now has stable URLs for its CSV downloads.
 * 18 April 2020.
 PHA NI launched a [dashboard](http://www.pha.site/cvdashboard) to replace the daily surveillance reports.